 How to Make Your Shop Vac Quieter

 There are several ways to make sure your shop vac isn’t too loud for your neighbors.
 More importantly, you need to protect your hearing since you’d be close to the source of the noise.
-Fortunately, there are a few ways to make the noise levels more bearable:
+Fortunately, there are a few ways to make sure your shop vac is running quietly:

 - Clean the filters.
 If they are overly dirty, the filth may be preventing free airflow.
 Fortunately, that usually has an easy solution: just wash the filters.
 Or, if they’re not washable, get new ones — it’s as easy as that.
 In fact, while you’re at it, you could clear out any clogs from the hose for the same reason.